a-sheiko/python-and-cyber/README.md

-# python-and-cyber
+# python-fundamentals
-Worksheets from Cyber Resilience Python course
+A collection of Google Colab notebooks for use with our Python Fundamentals course